Pew Scholar Identifies Potential Targets for Treating ALS

 ALS, the disease that was the focus of the Ice Bucket Challenge campaign on social media last year, has confounded scientists for decades.
 People afflicted with amyotrophic lateral sclerosis, the neurodegenerative illness also called Lou Gehrig’s disease, gradually lose their ability to walk, speak, and eventually breathe.
 Treatment options are limited, and there is no known cure.

 Scientists focused on ALS may finally be closing in on some important answers, and Pew biomedical scholar Aaron Gitler, Ph.D., is one of them.
 Gitler and his team at Stanford University are investigating an inherited form of ALS that is often attributed to a specific genetic mutation.
-The dysfunctional gene triggers the production of additional ribonucleic acid (RNA) molecules and protein molecules, called dipeptide repeat proteins, or DPRs.
+The dysfunctional gene triggers the production of additional ribonucleic acid (RNA) molecules.
+RNA provides instructions for protein production and protein molecules, called dipeptide repeat proteins, or DPRs.
 Scientists hypothesize that excess RNA or DPRs, or a combination of the two, contribute to the development of ALS.